gmarzloff/google-keep-to-todoist/README.md

 ## Troubleshooting
 If you get an error about a missing dependency, be sure to run `pip install -r requirements.txt` prior to running the script so that it can download the dependencies needed.

+## Unofficial Status
+This script is not affiliated with Google or Todoist.